-'I'm crying... it's everything in my head'
+Zinchenko on 'mission' to reveal truth

 Since Russia invaded Ukraine a little over a week ago, about a million Ukrainians have fled to safety while many others have stayed to fight.

-The international community has almost universally backed Ukraine, in many cases sending weapons or imposing sanctions on Russia or Russians.
+The international community has almost universally backed Ukraine, in many cases sending weapons or imposing sanctions on Russian companies or individuals.

 Zinchenko, who has family and friends in Ukraine, spoke to Gary Lineker about "his mission" to tell the world what is happening in Ukraine.

 You can watch the full interview on Football Focus from 12:00 GMT on Saturday on BBC One.

 On discovering the news and crying in the car

-"At midnight UK time, my wife woke me up and she was crying," Zinchenko says of how he discovered the invasion had started.
+"At midnight UK time, my wife woke me up and she was crying," the Ukraine international says of how he discovered the invasion had started.

 "I was in shock.
 She showed me the videos, the pictures, what's going on now in Ukraine.